nilostolte/Sudoku/README.md

 The minimal time measured for the optimized algorithm to solve the above grid after several attempts was 10 miliseconds, and the double for the unoptimized algorithm.
 Nevertheless, the times verified were quite variable as usual in Java while measuring fast algorithms like this.
-This is the reason it would worth trying to implement it with an entirely compiled language (Java is only compiled when the JIT compiler is triggered) to verify if executiuon times are less variable.
+This is the reason it would worth trying to implement it with an entirely compiled language (Java is only compiled when the JIT compiler is triggered) to verify if execution times are less variable.
 It looks like that for this kind of problem, an enterily compiled language would be more appropriate, since one expects similar times for the same grid running at different times.
 Unfortunately this is not the case for this Java implementation.